arjunatemecube/building-agents-with-the-google-agent-developer-kit-4037473/README.md

-# COURSENAME
+# Building Agents with the Google Agent Developer Kit
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Building Agents with the Google Agent Developer Kit`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]